lepture/authlib/docs/flask/2/authorization-server.rst

 .. note::

-    Only Bearer Token is supported by now.
-MAC Token is still under drafts, it will be available when it goes into RFC.
+    Only Bearer Token is supported for now.
+MAC Token is still under draft, it will be available when it goes into RFC.

 Tokens are used to access the users' resources.
 A token is issued with a